Booking a piercer, laser practitioner, or PMU practitioner from the web

 Leave a review after your appointment

 After your appointment date passes, the practitioner marks the work as completed.
-You'll get a final email titled "How was your appointment?" with a link to leave a review.
+You'll get a final email titled "Booking completed — [practitioner]" with a Leave a Review button that opens the review form on your booking page.

 The review form on the web takes: